ashokreddy1613/Interview/Interview-Questions.md

 ### Docker bind mount vs volume
 Docker supports two main types of persistent storage: volumes and bind mounts.

 Volumes are fully managed by Docker and stored under /var/lib/docker/volumes.
-They're ideal for production environments because they're portable, secure, and easier to back up.
+They’re ideal for production environments because they’re portable, secure, and easier to back up.

 On the other hand, bind mounts directly map a host directory into the container, which is useful for local development when I want to reflect changes immediately.
 However, bind mounts are more prone to permission issues and tightly couple the container to the host filesystem, so I avoid using them in production.